 Meth, short for methamphetamine, is a highly addictive and potent stimulant drug that works by affecting the body’s central nervous system (CNS) resulting in euphoria and a powerful sense of energy.
 Meth is available in powder form but can also be found as a pill or rock crystal.
-Methamphetamine addicts can snort, smoke, or mix meth with a liquid then inject the drug in their veins.
+Methamphetamine addicts can snort, smoke, or mix meth with a liquid and then inject the drug into their veins.

 Once taken, it quickly produces a rush because it prompts a massive increase in dopamine activity in the brain.
-The surge of dopamine and serotonin produces a feeling of euphoria followed by a sense of wellbeing.
+The surge of dopamine and serotonin produces a feeling of euphoria followed by a sense of well-being.
 This high can last for a long time –up to 12 hours in some cases.
 When it wears off, the user experiences a crash with a range of problematic symptoms.

 Due to the effect it has on the central nervous system and the brain, meth is highly addictive.
 Repeated and long-term use can eventually lead to tolerance where the user ends up needing more of the drug to achieve the desired effect and may end up addicted to it.

 Why Do Methamphetamine Addicts Rock Back And Forth?